voaidesr/instrument-classifier/README.md

    The pipeline relies on `librosa`, `numpy`, `pandas`, and `scikit-learn`.
 Librosa may require system packages such as `libsndfile` or `ffmpeg`, depending on your OS.

 ## Data Layout

+This code will fit any dataset with whatever instruments there are provided in the metadata.
+I have used [this](https://www.kaggle.com/datasets/soumendraprasad/musical-instruments-sound-dataset) data set in my experiments.

 The scripts assume the following structure (feel free to adjust paths via CLI flags or Make variables):